Muthuvarshini-22/Muthuvarshini-22/README.md

 - 👀 I’m interested in full stack development.
 - 🌱 I’m currently learning python.
 - 💞️ I’m looking to collaborate on team projects and internships to expand my skills.
-- 📫 How to reach :
+- 📫 How to reach me :
     LINKEDIN [https://www.linkedin.com/in/muthuvarshini-s-679901236]/
         MAIL [varshinisenthilarumugam@gmail.com]
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: The more cups of coffee I have, the faster my code compiles! ☕